open-quantum-safe/liboqs-dotnet/README.md

     :: For macOS (netcoreapp2.1 and above)
     ./bin/Release/dotnetOQSSample-netcoreapp2.1-osx-x64/dotnetOQSSample

-The unit tests can be running using Visual Studio's "Test" menu.
+The unit tests can be run using Visual Studio's "Test" menu.
+It is currently not possible to use `dotnet test` on Linux to execute the test case.

 ### Extras